wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 Our goal in this step was to identify the long-term effect of quote transformations over the lifetimes of quotation families.

 To do so we computed the distribution of word features for each time bin $\mathcal{B}_n$ of each quotation family, and aggregated the distributions of words over all the quotes of all the quotation families.
-This yields a distribution of word feature values for each $n$, which is the simplest possible view of the state of quotation families in their $n$-th time bin, that is after $n \times \Delta t$ days.
+This yields a distribution of word feature values for each $n$, which is the simplest possible view of the state of quotation families in their $n$-th time bin, that is after $n \times \Delta t$ days.^[
-^[For consistency, if we do this for $n$ going up to $N$, we only include quotation families that span long enough to have at least $N$ time bins.
+For consistency, if we do this for $n$ going up to $N$, we only include quotation families that span long enough to have at least $N$ time bins.
 ]
 Such a computation, based solely on the binning of quotation families, makes no assumptions about the types of transformations that quotations undergo over time: it simply measures the change in the feature makeup of quotations as we progress through the life of a quotation family.